DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Introduction

-The rest of this paper is organized as follows: Section~\ref{sec:related_works} reviews related datasets and previous work relevant to the two task tracks defined here, highlighting their limitations.
+The rest of this paper is organized as follows.
+Section~\ref{sec:related_works} reviews related datasets and previous work relevant to the two task tracks defined in this paper, highlighting their limitations.
 Section~\ref{sec:dataset_construction} describes the dataset construction process, including raw data collection, generation of binarization ground-truth, and the procedure for adding seals.
-Section~\ref{sec:task_definition} defines the two task tracks and their corresponding evaluation metrics, and introduces the baseline methods used in this work.
-Section~\ref{sec:experimental_results} presents the experimental setup and implementation details, followed by a comparative analysis of quantitative results for the two tracks.
-Finally, Section~\ref{sec:conclusion} summarizes this work and discusses the direction of future research.
+Section~\ref{sec:track_1} introduces Track 1 (Kuzushiji Character and Seal Detection), including the task definition, evaluation metrics, and baseline methods.
+Section~\ref{sec:experiment_1} presents the experimental setup and implementation details, followed by quantitative comparisons and visual results for Track 1.
+Section~\ref{sec:track_2} introduces Track 2 (Document Binarization), including the task definition, evaluation metrics, and baseline methods.
+Section~\ref{sec:experiment_2} presents the experimental setup and implementation details, followed by quantitative comparisons and visual results for Track 2.
+Section~\ref{sec:ocr_evaluation} presents OCR evaluation results to further analyze the effectiveness of the proposed dataset and methods.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future research directions.